The Public Paperfolding History Project

 Fold and Cut Paper Doilies

-This page is being used to collect information about the history of Paper Doilies, which I define as symmetric fold and cut or fold and tear designs which have in excess of fourfold symmetry.
+This page is being used to collect information about the history of Paper Doilies, which I define as perforated designs cut or torn from squares that possess eightfold rotational symmetry.
 Paper Doilies and are still widely made as a craft activity in British primary schools.

 The cutting of patterns in complex symmetric patterns of this kind has sometimes been included in conjuring performances.